-At 31 December 2020, the Company shared with its parent undertaking, daa, a joint undrawn committed revolving credit facility of €450 million in respect of which all conditions precedent have been met.
-This facility expires in more than five years.
+At 31 December 2021, the Company shared with its parent undertaking, daa, a joint undrawn committed revolving credit facility of €450 million in respect of which all conditions precedent have been met.
+This facility expires in more than three years but less than five years.